cometbft/knowledge-base/protocols/abci/addressing-1174.md

 >
 > &nbsp; 23b: **if** $[lockedRound_p = −1 \land (validValMatch \lor valid(v))] \lor lockedValue_p=v$ **then**

-The occurrences of `valid(v)` that we have removed were in a way redundant, so removing them does not affect the ability of the algorithm to fulfill consensus properties.
+- The occurrences of `valid(v)` that we have removed were in a way redundant, so removing them does not affect the ability of the algorithm to fulfill consensus properties.
+- Regarding line 23, the changes have the following goals:
+  - if `v` matches the block we have as $validValue_p$ or $lockedValue_p$, we skip the call to `valid(v)`.
+The reason is that, by the algorithm, if we have `v` as $validValue_p$ or $lockedValue_p$ we have received it from at least $2f + 1$ prevotes for $v$ (line 36)
+  - if the previous condition is not met, then we call `valid(v)`
+  - the modification to the conditions must _only_ affect the decision whether to call `valid(v)` or not.
+    It must not modify which part of the "if" should be taken.

 Notice we have kept the original `valid(v)` notation, but it stands for the more general $valid(v, bc_{h-1}, x_p)$.
 These algorithmic modifications have also been made to CometBFT (on branch `main`) as part of issues [#1171][1171], and [#1230][1230].